LoV432/foep/recommendations.md

 1. **Lack of Input Sanitisation (courseController.js, lines 35-57): This file demonstrates unsafe handling of user input, leaving the application vulnerable to SQL injection attacks.
 Input validation and parameterised queries should be standard practice to protect against such vulnerabilities.**

-   - The specific file and line references do not seem to exist in the codebase.
-I have reviewed all my DB queries again and found none that are vulnerable to SQL injection attacks (I am not a security expert so I might be wrong).
+   - The specific file and line references do not seem to exist in the codebase, but i have reviewed all my DB queries again and found none that are vulnerable to SQL injection attacks (I am not a security expert so I might be wrong).
 So I would appreciate if you could point out the vulnerability in the code.

 1. **Database Queries (courseModel.js, lines 100-140): There is a lack of efficient query handling for course data retrieval.
 Implementing pagination, as specified in the project, would prevent performance bottlenecks when querying large datasets.**